wxt-dev/wxt/docs/guide/essentials/assets.md

   manifest: {
     web_accessible_resources: [
       {
-        // We'll use this matches in the cotent script as well
+        // We'll use this matches in the content script as well
         matches: ['*://*.github.com/*'],
         // Use the same path as `relativeDest` from the WXT module
         resources: ['/oxc_parser_wasm_bg.wasm'],